Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Numerical Results

 \section{Numerical Results}

+First, we compare the performance of our proposed optimal noise mechanism with the discrete geometric mechanism~\cite{Ghosh_Universal}, discrete Gaussian mechanism~\cite{canonne2021discrete}, classical exponential mechanism~\cite{McSherry2007Mech}, discrete count mechanism~\cite{sadeghi2020differentially}, and data independent mechanism~\cite{Ravi2022Diff}.
+In plot~\ref{fig:rho_MSECompare}, the performance is compared in terms of $\rho^{MSE}$ vs. $\epsilon$ for a fixed value of $\delta=0.3$.
+Similarly, in plot~\ref{fig:rho_ERCompare}, the performance is compared in terms of $\rho^{ER}$ vs. $\epsilon$ for a fixed value of $\delta=0.5$.
+From the plots, it is clear that the proposed optimal noise mechanism significantly outperforms all these mechanisms.

-In the literature, some contributions are made in providing the noise mechanisms for discrete queries such as geometric distribution ~\cite{Ghosh_Universal},~\cite{Balcer2018DifferentialPO} or a quantized Gaussian distribution, as proposed in~\cite{canonne2021discrete}.
-First, we find the $(\epsilon,\delta)-$ differential privacy trade offs for the addition methodologies based on these mechanisms and compare them to highlight the effect of clamping.
-The clamping is an operation in which the query response $\tilde{q}$ is projected onto the domain that is often used for the query $q \in [n]$ for any $\eta \in \mathbb{Z}$~\cite{Ghosh_Universal}, i.e.:
+Popular mechanisms for discrete queries are adding a random variable from a geometric distribution ~\cite{Ghosh_Universal},~\cite{Balcer2018DifferentialPO} or a quantized Gaussian distribution (see e.g. ~\cite{canonne2021discrete}).
+Clamping is an operation in which the query response $\tilde{q}$ is projected onto the domain $[n]$ for any $\eta \in \mathbb{Z}$~\cite{Ghosh_Universal}, i.e.:

 Let $F_{\eta}(\eta)$ denote the cumulative distribution function of $\eta$; then the distribution of $\tilde{{q}}$ in terms of the distribution of $\eta$ after clamping is as follows: